Golf as a Business Tool

 1. Golf Removes Hierarchies

-On the course, titles don’t matter.
+In the course, titles don’t matter.
 The CEO still has to play the ball where it lands.
 The junior partner might hit it closer to the pin.

-This subtle equality changes the dynamic.
+This equality changes the dynamic.

-When everyone is equally capable of embarrassment, honesty increases.
+- When everyone is equally capable of embarrassment, honesty increases.

 2. Golf Reveals Character